 Braising cabbage brings out its natural sweetness and gives it a melt-in-your-mouth texture.
 Start by sautéing some onions and garlic in a pan, then add in sliced cabbage and cook it low and slow until it becomes tender and caramelized.
 This simple yet delicious side dish pairs well with roasted meats or grilled sausages.

-See also How long to cook drunk chicken
+See also How to cook venison steak on the stove

 4. Cabbage Stir-Fry